libor-m/scrimer/doc/install.rst

 Non-python dependecies
 ----------------------
-Apart from the python modules, the scrimer pipeline relies on other tools that should be installed in your PATH.
+Apart from the Python modules, the Scrimer pipeline relies on other tools that should be installed in your PATH.
 Follow the installation instructions in each package.

 - **bedtools** [#bedtools]_ is a dependency of pybedtools, used for manipulating with gff and bed files